Phish: Farmhouse and hiatus: 2000–2002

 Following the Big Cypress festival, the band issued their ninth studio album Farmhouse in May 2000.
-"Heavy Things", which was released as the album's first single, became the band's only song to appear on a mainstream pop radio format, reaching #29 on Billboards Adult Top 40 chart that July.
-The song also became the band's biggest hit to date on the Adult Alternative Songs chart, reaching #2 there.
+"Heavy Things", which was released as the album's first single, became the band's only song to appear on a mainstream pop radio format, reaching No. 29 on Billboards Adult Top 40 chart that July.
+The song also became the band's biggest hit to date on the Adult Alternative Songs chart, reaching No. 2 there.
 In June 2000, the band embarked on a seven-date headlining tour of Japan.
 In July, they taped an appearance on the PBS music show Austin City Limits, which was aired in October.

 In the summer of 2000, the band announced that they would take their first "extended time-out" following their upcoming fall tour.
 Anastasio officially announced the impending hiatus to the band's fans during their September 30 concert at the Thomas & Mack Center in Paradise, Nevada.
-During the tour's last concert on October 7, at the Shoreline Amphitheatre in Mountain View, California, the band made no reference to the hiatus, and left the stage without saying a word following their encore performance of "You Enjoy Myself", as The Beatles' "Let It Be" played over the venue's sound system.Bittersweet Motel, a documentary film about the band directed by Todd Phillips, was released in August 2000, shortly before the hiatus began.
+During the tour's last concert on October 7, at the Shoreline Amphitheatre in Mountain View, California, the band made no reference to the hiatus, and left the stage without saying a word following their encore performance of "You Enjoy Myself", as The Beatles' "Let It Be" played over the venue's sound system.

+Bittersweet Motel, a documentary film about the band directed by Todd Phillips, was released in August 2000, shortly before the hiatus began.
 The documentary captures the band's 1997 and 1998 tours, the Great Went festival and the recording of The Story of the Ghost.
 Phish were nominated in two categories at the 43rd Annual Grammy Awards in 2001: Best Boxed Recording Package for Hampton Comes Alive and Best Instrumental Rock Performance for "First Tube" from Farmhouse.

 During Phish's hiatus, Elektra Records continued to issue archival releases of the band's concerts on compact disc.
 Between September 2001 and May 2003, the label released 20 entries in the Live Phish Series.
 These multi-disc sets featured complete soundboard recordings of concerts that were particularly popular with the band and their fanbase, similar to the Grateful Dead's Dick's Picks archival series.
 In November 2002, the label released the band's first concert DVD, Phish: Live in Vegas, which featured the entirety of the September 2000 concert at which Anastasio announced the hiatus.

 In April 2002, Phish guest starred on the episode "Weekend at Burnsie's" of the animated series The Simpsons.
 The episode marked the band's first appearance together, albeit as animated characters, since the hiatus began.
 Phish provided their own voices for the episode and performed a snippet of "Run Like an Antelope".